 Furthermore, it is far more common than you think.
 As well as ordinary folk, a lot of the most successful business leaders, entrepreneurs and CEOs in the world have hired coaches.
 Past coaching clients include Princess Diana, Nelson Mandela, Hugh Jackman and Serena Williams, to name a few.

-Life coaching has gotten so popular, that it is now offered as a subject by many universities throughout the globe.
-Including postgraduate and masters level courses.
+Life coaching has become so popular that it is offered as a subject by many universities throughout the globe, including postgraduate and masters level courses.

 What is a life coach?

-Coaches will usually work on productivity in professional, personal and/or business situations.
-In addition, a coach can also be qualified to coach as a direct result of years of experience within an area of expertise.
-Many find it helpful to have a coach with experience from their industry to ensure a better understanding of the issues they are facing.
+Coaches will usually work on productivity in professional, personal or business situations.
+Besides, a coach can also be qualified to coach as a direct result of years of experience within an area of expertise.
+Many find it helpful to have a coach with knowledge of their industry to ensure a better understanding of the issues they are facing.
 Furthermore, life coaches can be motivational speakers, consultants, devil’s advocates that work with their clients objectively.
 However, the list of the roles they play extends far past that.
-Coaches are hired more and more frequently to help people with life/career transitions, personal goals and self-development.
+Coaches are hired more and more frequently to help people with life/career change, personal goals and self-development.
+So what is a life coach?
 In short, a life coach is a professional who sets you on the track that leads you to your best self in work, life, and most commonly, both.

 What happens in a life coaching session?

-- A coaching relationship of transparency, honesty and often vulnerability is established between both parties
+- Establishing a coaching relationship of transparency, honesty and often vulnerability between both parties.

-- The coach designs a custom plan for exceeding the defined goals based on the findings of the initial session followed by any other revelations throughout the coaching.
-This is all custom to the client’s personality and objectives.
-The coach encourages the client to adhere to this tailored plan
+- The coach designs a custom plan for exceeding the defined goals based on the findings of the initial session, followed by any other revelations throughout the coaching.
+The plan is custom to the client’s personality and objectives.
+The coach encourages the client to adhere to this tailored plan.

 Sessions may vary depending on the coach, the medium of communication, their methods, and how many sessions you’ve received.
 Above all, a coach will adjust their methods in this dynamic relationship.
 This allows a coach to thoroughly understand where a client is coming from and where they want to be.